-The Radiography program at West Virginia University Hospitals is a 2- year (23 month) certificate program offering comprehensive clinical and didactic education in Radiologic Technology.
-Successful completion qualifies graduates as eligible to sit for the American Registry of Radiologic Technologists (A.R.R.T.) certification exam in Radiography pending A.R.R.T review and approval.
-In addition, the program fulfills the educational requirements for all states within the US requiring state licensure or certification (See Professional Certification and Licensure Disclosure under Program Documents).
+The Radiography program at WVU Hospitals is a two year (22-month) certificate program offering comprehensive clinical and didactic education in Radiologic Technology.
+Successful completion qualifies graduates as eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam in Radiography, pending ARRT review and approval.
+In addition, the program fulfills the educational requirements for all U.S. states requiring state licensure or certification (see Professional Certification and Licensure Disclosure under Program Documents.)

-The program was reviewed in 2019 and was awarded accreditation for a period of 8 years through 2027.
+The program was reviewed in 2019 and was awarded accreditation for a period of eight years, ending in 2027.

 The Radiology Department at WVUH utilizes the latest in imaging technology to provide a wide variety of diagnostic capabilities.
-Image acquisition is 100% digital utilizing CareStream DRX-1™ DR systems, Toshiba RADREX™-i DR systems and a FUJIFILM™ Picture Archiving and Communication system for image display and archive.
-The main facility is located within Ruby Memorial Hospital with satellite imaging units located on the same campus in the Physician’s Office Center.
-Additional clinical sites include the University Towne Centre outpatient clinic and the WVU Medicine Spine clinic.
-Imaging equipment consist of 9 general radiographic units, 3 digital R/F units, 6 Canon/Toshiba CT scanners ( 3 – 320 slice, 2- 160 slice and 1- 64 slice), and 5 Neuro, Vascular & Interventional Suites.
+Image acquisition is 100 percent digital and uses CareStream DRX-1™ DR systems, Canon RADREX™ DR systems, and a FUJIFILM™ Picture Archiving and Communication system for image display and archiving.
+The main facility is located within J.W.
+Ruby Memorial Hospital, with satellite imaging units located in the adjacent Physician’s Office Center and the WVU Medicine Children’s Hospital.
+Additional clinical sites include the University Towne Centre outpatient clinic and the Fairmont Gateway clinic.
+Imaging equipment consist of 12 general radiographic units, 4 digital R/F units, 12 mobile units, 12 fluoroscopic C-arms, 6 Canon CT scanners , and 5 neuro, vascular, and interventional suites.

-The Radiography program is approved by the USDE to participate in the Student Financial Assistance Programs to include Pell Grants and the Direct Loan program.
-In addition, the Program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
+The Radiography program is approved by the U.S. Department of Education to participate in federal student financial assistance programs, including the Pell Grant and Direct Loan programs.
+In addition, the program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
 Student financial aid eligibility is determined upon admission into the program.
-Additional information can be obtained by selecting the Financial Aid link in the navigation bar at the top of this page.
+Additional information can be obtained by visiting the Financial Aid page.